argonautproject/scheduling/source/pages/patient-scheduling.md

 Based on the shared business rules and user input, the client application server is able to create available appointments from the prefetched slot information and return them to the end user.
 How this is done is application specific and out of scope for this guide.

-{% include img.html img="diagrams/Slide10.png" caption="Figure:  Appointment Availability Discovery and Search" %}
+{% include img.html img="diagrams/Slide10.png" caption="Appointment Availability Discovery and Search" %}

 The FHIR RESTful based interactions are the same as described in [Scenario-1 Step 2.](#appointment-availability-discovery-and-search) with the key difference that the role of the FHIR Scheduler (EHR) is replaced by the Client Application Server.
 Other non-FHIR based solutions are possible as well.